bcgov/von/docs/_news/2019-04-01-VON-team-in-news-Linux-Foundation-blogpost.md

 ---
 permalink: /news/2019-04-01-BC-Aims-to-Cut-Red-Tape
-title:  "Read All About It!
-OrgBook BC and the VON Team in the News"
+title:  "OrgBook BC and the VON Team in the News"
 header:
   teaser: "assets/images/Teal_Background.png"
 last_modified_at: 2019-03-28T18:15:00-07:00